Last updated on August 8th, 2022

 Mariellen Ward is a JourneyWoman who writes about India, yoga and transformational travel on her blog, BreatheDreamGo.
-She has traveled for more than a year altogether in India and recently published her first book, Song of India.
+She has traveled for more than six years altogether in India and recently published her first book, Song of India.
 She also leads small group tours to some of her favourite places in India.
 Mariellen writes…

 These are my top tips for how to not get sick in India, how to avoid bed bugs and how to protect yourself from theft and other problems.
 Travel in India, and in so many other places, definitely has its challenges.
 But that’s no reason not to go.
 In fact, it often seems the greater the challenge, the greater the reward!
 The three biggest fears a lot of people have about traveling in a ‘developing’ nation seem to be bed bugs, bacteria, and bad guys.
 My own experience is that there’s usually nothing to fear but fear itself.
 A positive attitude, a healthy immune system, and liberal doses of resilience, resourcefulness, caution and common sense are usually enough to get most travelers through most situations.
 But here are some tips that I’ve discovered for dealing with the Big Three fears of insect, microbe, and humankind.